cits4407/assignment1/README.md

 -   The deadline for this assignment is <span class="inserted" style="color: red;">**23:59 pm, Sunday 25th April**</span>.
 -   The assignment is to be done individually.
--   The submission procedure will be announced on the Help4407 forum and in lectures, and published in the next version of this assignment spec.
 -   You are expected to have read and understood the University [Guidelines on Academic Conduct](http://www.governance.uwa.edu.au/procedures/policies/policies-and-procedures?policy=UP07%2F21).